SLdragon/wiki-teamsfx/Embed-a-dashboard-canvas-in-Teams.md

 ## How to embed Power BI to Dashboard

-For how to embed Power BI item to the Dashboard, you can refer to [this document](https://learn.microsoft.com/en-us/javascript/api/overview/powerbi/powerbi-client-react).
+For instructions on how to embed a Power BI item into the dashboard, please refer to [this document](https://learn.microsoft.com/en-us/javascript/api/overview/powerbi/powerbi-client-react).

 <p align="right"><a href="#in-this-tutorial-you-will-learn">back to top</a></p>

 ## Customize the Dashboard Layout

-The TeamsFx provided some convenient methods for defining and modifying the layout of the dashboard.
+The TeamsFx offers several convenient methods for defining and modifying the dashboard layout.

-- Three widgets in a row with a height of 350px, occupying 20%, 60% and 20% of the width respectively.
+- Arrange three widgets horizontally with a height of 350px, utilizing 20%, 60%, and 20% of the width correspondingly.

 ```css
 .customize-class-name {
   grid-template-rows: 350px;